screamingtools/docs/tables/components/mini-table.md

 > Rankable, sortable, and filterable table.

 :::tip
 `<MiniTable />`s are designed to be used in conjunction with dropdown menus, which should be connected to the `visible-keys` prop.

-If you require multiple columns to be switched out at a time, please see the [multiple temporary columns](./mini-table.md#multiple-temporary-columns) below.
+Please refer to [Linking Dropdown to Table](../examples/linking-dropdown-to-table.md) for more information.
 :::

 ## Usage